irmen/Pyro4/docs/source/security.rst

 The main problem is that allowing a program to unpickle arbitrary data can cause arbitrary code execution and this may wreck or compromise your system.

-Although this may sound like a showstopper for using Pyro for anything serious, Pyro provides a few facilities to deal with this security risk.
-The most important one is that by default, a different serializer is used that doesn't have pickle's security problem.
-Other means to enhance security are discussed below.
+Because of this, by default, a different serializer is used (serpent) that doesn't have pickle's security problem.
+Some other means to enhance security are discussed below.

 Network interface binding
 =========================